lightning-framework/lightning/README.md

   @RequireXsrfToken
   @RequireAuth
   @Json
-  // Inject route parameters in a type-safe manner using @RParam.
+  // Inject query parameters in a type-safe manner using @QParam.
 If the user provides the wrong
-  // type, then a BadRequestException is triggered. public Map<String, ?> handleMessagesApi(@QParam("mid") int messageId) throws Exception {
+  // type, then a BadRequestException is triggered.
+Thus, messageId is guaranteed to be an integer. public Map<String, ?> handleMessagesApi(@QParam("mid") int messageId) throws Exception {
     Map<String, Object> message = new HashMap<>();